 The Senate has made it clear that they are moving forward with the creation of a whole new bill and not starting from the bill passed by the House.
 This will dictate that if and when the Senate gets a bill written and passed, it will have to go back to the House for reconciliation and possibly even a full vote.
 Given the narrow passage of the bill in May, the outlook of a repeal and replace effort is far from certain.
 The Senate is actively reaching out to the governors of various states which have an expanded Medicare and Medicaid program as this is one of the areas that was nixed in the House version of the AHCA.
 The Senate version of the bill is reported to focus on these key areas:

 - Power to states

 - Cap income inclusions instead of Cadillac tax

 - Tax neutrality: employer sponsored versus individual

 Also clear, is that the IRS is continuing to move forward according to current laws and regulations.
-On the Payroll Industry Call from June 1st, 2017, the IRS indicated that they are moving forward in preparation for the 2017 filing season.
-They will be releasing updated drafts of the 1095-B/C in early summer and updated instructions in August.
-The electronic filing schemas are anticipated to have only slight modifications and should be available sometime “this summer”.
+On the Payroll Industry Call from June 1, 2017, the IRS indicated that they are moving forward in preparation for the 2017 filing season.
+They will be releasing updated drafts of the 1095-B and 1095-C in early summer and updated instructions in August.
+The electronic filing schema are anticipated to have only slight modifications and should be available sometime “this summer.”